I had to do something I absolutely hate doing. I broke up with a client.

-Side tangent – I seem to encounter this issue a LOT with “marketing companies” I’m not sure there’s a direct correlation but it’s putting a bad taste in my mouth, I may need to add “Client says they are a marketing company” to a future list of red flags.
+(Side tangent – I seem to encounter this issue a LOT with “marketing companies”.
+I’m not sure there’s a direct correlation, but I may need to add “Client says they are a marketing company” to a future list of red flags.)

 5. Your client says “This is a RUSH JOB”

-Look, rush jobs happen, it’s part of life, and sometimes a client might even be willing to pay a higher rate to push his or her project to the top of the pile, but I refuse to take on rush jobs with a brand new client.
+Look, rush jobs happen, it’s part of life.
+Sometimes a client might even be willing to pay a higher rate to push his or her project to the top of the pile, but I refuse to take on rush jobs with a brand new client.

-Healthy relationships with clients that you trust, and who trust you back are without question, one of the most important aspects of freelancing – and it takes time to build that kind of trust.
+Healthy relationships with clients that you trust and who trust you back are without question one of the most important aspects of freelancing.
+It takes time to build that kind of trust.